 @teajaygrey@snac.bsd.cafe

-It will be up to someone else with write access to merge it if so.
+It's up to someone else with commit access to merge it.

 gyptazy boosted